BS in Cognitive Neuroscience

 2If a student wishes to take a Statistics course to fulfill this requirement, STAT 1127 is recommended but an equivalent STAT course may be substituted.

-4This requirement may also be fulfilled by taking any of the independent research/reading courses offered by the associated departments.
-Such courses are listed in the advanced content section with the footnote number 5.
-All courses so noted may be taken multiple times and each enrollment may be applied to either the advanced content or the research experience requirement.
+3The research/laboratory experience requirement can also be fulfilled by taking any of the independent research courses offered by the associated departments.
+Courses that can be taken to fulfill the requirement are listed in the advanced content section with the footnote 4.
+All courses so noted can be taken multiple times and each enrollment can be applied to either the advanced content or the research experience requirement.
+Note that each independent research course can be applied to either the lab or the elective requirement and not to both at the same time.

-5These courses may have GPA requirements and permission of the instructor.
-Please contact the relevant departments for more information.
-Each must be taken for a total of at least 3 credits to count towards the requirement.
+4These courses could have GPA requirements and require the permission of the instructor.
+Students should contact the relevant departments for more information.
+Each course must be taken for a total of at least 3 credits to count toward the requirement.